nuhptr/vue-academind/readme.md

 D. Things to Know

-1. data is variable that holds the data from html
+-  [x] data is variable that holds the data from html
-2. computed is variable that holds the data from html and can be used to manipulate the data
+-  [x] computed is variable that holds the data from html and can be used to manipulate the data
-3. methods is variable that holds the function that can be used to manipulate the data
+-  [x] methods is variable that holds the function that can be used to manipulate the data

 `but the different between computed and methods is computed is cached and methods is not cached` `tetapi perbedaan antara computed dan methods adalah computed di-cache dan methods tidak di-cache`

 ### First Vue App

-1. Create `pnpm install vue@latest [project-name]`
+-  [x] Create `pnpm install vue@latest [project-name]`
-2. pnpm install
+-  [x] pnpm install
-3. pnpm run serve
+-  [x] pnpm dev

 ### Dynamic Component

-1. Dynamic component is a component that can be changed dynamically
+-  [x] Dynamic component is a component that can be changed dynamically
-2. Dynamic component can be used to change the component based on the data
+-  [x] Dynamic component can be used to change the component based on the data
-3. Dynamic component can be used to change the component based on the route
+-  [x] Dynamic component can be used to change the component based on the route

 ### Keep Alive

-1. Keep alive is a component that can be used to cache the component
+-  [x] Keep alive is a component that can be used to cache the component
-2. Keep alive can be used to cache the component based on the data
+-  [x] Keep alive can be used to cache the component based on the data

 ### Teleport

-1. Teleport is a component that can be used to move the component to another place
+-  [x] Teleport is a component that can be used to move the component to another place